Follow Natural Life Energy

 When we eat foods our bodies reduce the food to an ash of nutrients which are then absorbed into our various organs.
 Though fruits register as acidic outside the body, these foods are reduced to alkaline substances which are used to strengthen our life energy.

 Many people think that we need to eat meat to get protein, but the fact is most plant based foods: vegetables, fruits, nuts, legumes, seeds, and alkalizing grains contain protein, some just contain more than others.
-You will find nuts and legumes listed for alkalizing protein, but the other foods listed in the alkaline side of the chart also contain protein.
-Nuts and legumes are generally just more potent vegetable protein food sources.

 Alkaline Foods